rmrfus/keurig-2-port/README.md

 ### Got power/boot

-Reports after plugging in unit to power
+Reports after plugging in unit to power / boot of the board.

 `08 04 18`